jkomoros/adjacent-possible-viz/README.md

 - `name` - `string` If providing an object, name is required.
 This will be the name of the gif output, and also how other frames can denote they are part of the same gif by providing `gif: <string>`.
 - `repeat` - `<integer>` Defaults to 0.
 How many repeats to have in the gif. -1 is no repeat, 0 is infinite, and any other positive integer is repeat count.
 - `delay` - `<integer>` Defaults to 150.
 How many ms to wait between frames in the gif.

+**randomizeParameters**
+- `name` - The property name to randomize.
+May only be values that can set cell values directly (excluding opacity).
+For boolean values, values will be clipped to 0.0 and 1.0 and then rounded to the final value for true or false.
+For numbers, it will be a linear range between min and max.
+- `seed` - `true or string` - Optional.
+Can set a specific seed for this randomization.
+- `min` - `number` - Optional.
+If omitted, defaults to 0.0.
+The lowest number for the values.
+- `max` - `number` - Optional.
+If omitted, defaults to 1.0.
+The highest number for the values.
+- `relative` - `boolean` - Optional.
+If true, then instead of resetting the value with the new value, it will add the random value to the existing value.
+- `cells` - `CellReference` - Optional.
+The cells to randomize the property for.
+If omitted, will modify the whole map.

 **growParameters**:
 - `seed`: `string` - A string to use as seed.
 The results are deterministic.
 If you don't like the result you're getting at a step, provide a different seed.
 If the boolean true is provided, it will operate non deterministically, effectively using a fresh seed every time.